The Critical Thinker

 ๐…ซ ๐‹…acker

-๐Ÿ…ฟ 900: ๐—ค๐—ข๐—ป๐˜† (๐—ง๐—ต๐—ฒ ๐—Ÿ๐—ฒ๐—ด๐—ถ๐—ผ๐—ป โงฉ).
+๐—ค๐—ข๐—ป๐˜† (๐—ง๐—ต๐—ฒ ๐—Ÿ๐—ฒ๐—ด๐—ถ๐—ผ๐—ป โงฉ).
 Also, ๐—ค⊗๐—ป๐˜†.

-๐——๐—ฒ๐˜€๐—ถ๐—ป๐—ฒ๐˜€ ๐— ๐—ฎ๐—น๐—ถ๐˜๐—ถ๐—ฎ๐—บ ๐—ง๐˜‚๐—ฎ๐—บ ๐—˜๐˜…๐—ฒ๐—ฟ๐—ฐ๐—ฒ๐—ฟ๐—ฒ
+๐——๐—ฒ๐˜€๐—ถ๐—ป๐—ฒ๐˜€ ๐— ๐—ฎ๐—น๐—ถ๐˜๐—ถ๐—ฎ๐—บ ๐—ง๐˜‚๐—ฎ๐—บ ๐—˜๐˜…๐—ฒ๐—ฟ๐—ฐ๐—ฒ๐—ฟ๐—ฒ (Cease to practice your wickedness).

-Music: Resilience and Determination
+Music: Resilience and Determination (Premiumbeat).

-It's An Age Of Perplexing Villainy
+It's An Age Of

-And Remarkable Heroics.
+And Remarkable

-and other) gameplayers, police officers, honourable politicians, ethical business men and women, actors, musicians, engineers, philanthropists, artists, soldiers, sailors, submariners, aviators, mathematicians, physicists, teachers, artists, charity and aid workers, writers, jounalists, historians etc. etc. etc. (With onymity such as Bill Gates.
-Unfortunately, some, like Elon Musk, have not joined us yet.)
-Who Are All ๐—ง๐—ต๐—ฒ ๐—–๐—ผ๐—ป๐—ฐ๐—ฒ๐—ฟ๐—ป๐—ฒ๐—ฑ ๐—–๐—ถ๐˜๐—ถ๐˜‡๐—ฒ๐—ป๐˜€ (๐—ข๐—ณ ๐—˜๐˜ƒ๐—ฒ๐—ฟ๐˜† ๐—ก๐—ฎ๐˜๐—ถ๐—ผ๐—ป).
+We are an onymous cabal of hackers, gameplayers, police officers, honourable politicians, ethical business men and women, actors, musicians, engineers, philanthropists, artists, soldiers, sailors, submariners, aviators, mathematicians, physicists, teachers, artists, charity and aid workers, writers, jounalists, historians etc. (with onymity such as Bill Gates.
+Unfortunately, some, like Elon Musk, have not joined us yet.) who Are All ๐—ง๐—ต๐—ฒ ๐—–๐—ผ๐—ป๐—ฐ๐—ฒ๐—ฟ๐—ป๐—ฒ๐—ฑ ๐—–๐—ถ๐˜๐—ถ๐˜‡๐—ฒ๐—ป๐˜€ (๐—ข๐—ณ ๐—˜๐˜ƒ๐—ฒ๐—ฟ๐˜† ๐—ก๐—ฎ๐˜๐—ถ๐—ผ๐—ป).

-โ„น๏ธ The members of QAnon are not the true Q.
+The members of QAnon are not the true Q.

-But, yes...the enemy is, among other things,
+But, yes...the enemy is, among other things, a cabal of Satanists and type z-red paedophiles.

-๐Ÿ”น QAnon (Conspiracy Theory): A sprawling,
+QAnon (Conspiracy Theory):

-far-right conspiracy theory alleging a secret cabal of Satan-worshipping paedophiles runs a global child sex-trafficking ring and opposes President Trump.
+A sprawling, far-right conspiracy theory alleging a secret cabal of Satan-worshipping paedophiles runs a global child sex-trafficking ring and opposes President Trump.

 Beyond The Ordinary